 - “Environmentally Sustainable” branding where the livestock is confined and fed a diet of conventional grains and distillers’ grains.

-- “Environmentally Sustainable” branding for organic feeder cattle where the livestock are confined for up to 120 days and fed a ration of organic grains.
+- “Environmentally Sustainable+Organic” branding for organic feeder cattle where the livestock are confined for up to 120 days and fed a ration of organic grains.

-In both scenarios, the cattle will be housed in a covered barn feedlot with daily/continuous manure collection feeding Bion’s onsite waste treatment platform resulting in the cattle being marketed with a USDA Processed Verified Program (PVP) certification as Environmentally Sustainable.
+In both scenarios, the cattle will be housed in a covered barn feedlot with daily/continuous manure collection feeding Bion’s onsite waste treatment platform, resulting in the cattle being marketed with a USDA Processed Verified Program (PVP) certification of an environmentally sustainable brand.

-A branding premium will be available as a result of Bion’s sustainability branding and we have assumed, as described above, that 100% of this premium flows to the SPV.
+A branding premium will be available as a result of Bion’s sustainable branding capability, and we have assumed, as described above, that 100% of this premium flows to the SPV.
 We have estimated this premium at 10% of the carcass value.
-We have chosen a conservative figure to account for the fact that there is presently no national scale sustainable branding in the livestock industry.
+We have chosen a conservative figure to account for the fact that there is presently no national at-scale sustainable branding in the livestock industry.

-No credit is taken in either scenario for the sale of nutrient credits, a market which is still evolving, or for the sale of residual processed manure solids containing irons, minerals, nutrients and salts because this market value of this material can vary widely by region.
+No credit is taken in either scenario for the sale of nutrient credits, a market which is still evolving, or for the value of residual processed manure solids containing irons, minerals, nutrients and salts, because the market value of this material can vary widely by region.
+Further, no credit is taken with respect to the impact of probable Investment Tax Credits (related to biogas production) on CAPEX.

-Utilizing the above assumptions, we estimate the leveraged IRR for a single 15,000 head module to be 54% and 96% for the conventional and organic scenarios, respectively, assuming no escalation of any unit prices associated with revenue or expense.
-Capital is fully returned within two years in the conventional scenario and in a little over one year in the organic scenario.
+Utilizing the above assumptions, we estimate the leveraged IRR for a single 15,000 head module to be 123% and 185% for the conventional and organic scenarios, respectively, assuming no escalation of any unit prices associated with revenue or expense.
+Capital is fully returned within three years in the conventional scenario and in less than two years in the organic scenario.

 A further analysis was prepared to examine the financial performance of staging 15,000 head modules, both conventional and organic, over time as follows: